dr-riz/interviews/rogers/README.md

 ### Future Work
 - Include lost data sets when generating readable records
 - Use control datasets to measure matches and misses of the script
+- Research best practise on fuzzy threshold
 - Catch more than one representation VLDB and Very Large Databases
+- Check if doing double preprocessing using nltk and fuzzy wuzzy
 - Optimize code for improved readability and performance

 ### References